ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 This document contains all user-facing text from the website, organized by page and section.
 Use this for expert review and refinement.

 **Last Updated:** Current as of latest website rewrite with calm, technical, minimal tone.
+Updated with new pricing structure (Free Fit Check, Starter Build, Hourly Development, Complete System).

 ---